-Since the 17th century, a low temperature environment has been regarded as preferable for sake brewing and thus brewing sake during cold winters, the method known as Kanzukuri, because of the advancement in technology, sake is made all year round.
-Gekkeikan was the first to conduct four season brewing in the industry and is known as a pioneer of technological innovation.
+Since the 17th century, a low-temperature environment has been regarded as preferable for sake brewing and thus sake was often brewed in the coldest season (a method known as Kanzukuri).
+Thanks to the advancement in technology, sake is now being made all year round.The Gekkeikan Brewery was the first to brew in every season in the industry and is known as a pioneer of technological innovation.

 Appreciating the seasonal flowers and go on a Jikkokubune Boat Ride around the sake brewery where you will be embraced by the scent of fermented rice and steamed rice―Fushimi’s sake-brewing district surely has a lot more to offer even in seasons other than winter.